4 Methods to Backup Android SMS You'd Better Know

 Step 1: Establish a stable connection between your Android and computer or laptop

-After downloading and installing the Android device, launch dr.fone software on your computer and laptop.
-From the list of toolkits, select Backup & Restore.
+After downloading and installing the Android device, launch Dr.Fone software on your computer and laptop.
+From the list of toolkits, select Phone Backup.

 Connect your device to your computer by using a USB cable; make sure that you have your device's USB debugging mode enabled.
 If your Android device is running on Android 4.2.2 or above, a pop-up window will appear to ask you to allow USB debugging---tap on the OK button.